292. Song—Farewell to the Highlands

 by Robert Burns

 Email Poem |

-Analysis and Comments on 292.
+Comments, Analysis, and Meaning on 292.
 Song—Farewell to the Highlands

 Provide your analysis, explanation, meaning, interpretation, and comments on the poem 292.
 Song—Farewell to the Highlands here.